-Many New Zealand’s popular touristic spots has some specific things or attractions, why people are coming there.
+Many New Zealand’s popular touristic spots have some specific things or attractions, why people are coming there.
 But when it comes to Dunedin and Otago Peninsula, this place has all for everyone.
-Whether you prefer, surfing or sunbathing on beautiful golden beach, cultural heritage and walking down the city with touch of history, wildlife encountering and nature’s gifts, you will find all of this right in Dunedin.
+Whether you prefer, surfing or sunbathing on a beautiful golden beach, cultural heritage and walking down the city with the touch of history, wildlife encountering, and nature’s gifts, you will find all of this right in Dunedin.

 Many travelers, especially those ones who visit NZ for a shorter time, often head to visit usual places with the typical routes often managed by travel agencies.